anyproto/any-ns-node/README.md

 # Any Naming System node
+Please see [Any Naming System repository](https://github.com/anyproto/any-ns) for rationale and more info.

 This global singleton node provides access to AnyNS smart contracts.
-You can call smart contracts directly or by using _this_ dRPC service.
+You can call smart contracts either directly or by using _this_ dRPC service.

 ## Building and Running
 1. To build: `make build`